NVIDIA/NVFlare/docs/release_notes/2.2.1/migration_notes.md

 * Since 2.2.1, we also enabled federated site-policies, you will need to use new project.yml template.
 Please refer [default project.yml](https://nvflare.readthedocs.io/en/main/programming_guide/provisioning_system.html#default-project-yml-file)

+### new local directory
+With 2.2.1, the provision will produce not only the ```startup``` directory, but a ```local``` directory.
+The resource allocation used to be in project.yml is now in resources.json and each sites/clients need to manage them separately in each location. you need to place/modify your own site's authorizations.json and privacy.json as well if you like to change the default policies.